Henry Day

 Henry’s cases include:

-- a claim for rectification of errors in a defined benefit occupational scheme’s rules arising out of a historic consolidation exercise (acting for the claimant employer and trustees)
+- A Part 8 claim for rectification of errors in a defined benefit occupational scheme’s rules arising out of a historical consolidation exercise (acting for the claimant employer and trustees)

-- a professional negligence claim against a defined benefit occupational scheme’s former legal and actuarial advisers in relation to the failed equalisation of male and female members’ normal retirement dates and other historic errors in the drafting of the scheme’s governing documentation (acting for the claimant employer and trustee)
+- A professional negligence claim against a defined benefit occupational scheme’s former legal and actuarial advisers in relation to the failed equalisation of male and female members’ normal retirement dates and other historical errors in the drafting of the scheme’s governing documentation (acting for the claimant employer and trustee)

 - Airways Pension Scheme Trustee Ltd v (1) Fielder, (2) British Airways plc [2019] EWHC 3027 (Ch) and [2019] EWHC 3032 (Ch) – Acting with Jonathan Hilliard KC in the trustee’s application for approval of settlement in respect of its appeal to the Supreme Court against the decision in British Airways plc v Airways Pension Scheme Trustee Ltd [2018] EWCA Civ 1533